Star Princess (2024): Construction

 The vessel is the second largest and second ship powered by LNG to be constructed at Fincantieri's shipyard in Monfalcone, Italy.
 In April 2024, Princess Cruises announced that the delivery of Star Princess would be delayed by two months.
-The ship was launched on 26 September 2024, christened by Chiara del Vecchio, 3rd Engineer aboard Sun Princess, and Francesca Maraventano, executive assistant at the Monfalcone shipyard.
+The ship was launched on 26 September 2024.
 She completed her sea trials in August 2025.
-The vessel was delivered to Princess Cruises on 26 September 2025.
+Star Princess set sail later that same year.

 Service history

-The ship was initially planned for entry into service in late July 2025, but after construction delays, the planned maiden voyage is set for 4 October 2025.
-After sailing around the Mediterranean Sea, visiting several ports, the ship will redeploy to the Caribbean Sea in November 2025.
+The ship was initially planned for entry into service in late July 2025, but after construction delays, the ship set sail on its maiden voyage on 4 October 2025.
+The ship departed Barcelona for an 11-day cruise of the Mediterranean Sea with stops in Marseille, Rome (Civitavecchia), Naples, Sicily, Cartagena (Spain), and Gibraltar, before returning to Barcelona.
+The ship redeployed to the Caribbean Sea in November 2025.

-The Star Princess had her naming ceremony in Port Everglades on November 6, 2025, christened by Camila Alves and her husband Matthew McConaughey using a giant bottle of their Pantalones Tequila.
-The ship departed on her maiden Caribbean voyage on November 7, 2025, where she will spend the winter, before repositioning to Alaska in early 2026.
+The Star Princess had her naming ceremony in Port Everglades on 6 November 2025, christened by Camila Alves and her husband Matthew McConaughey using a giant bottle of their Pantalones Tequila.

+In March 2026 the ship was hit by a norovirus outbreak during a Caribbean cruise, where over 150 passengers and crew were sickened.

+In April 2026, the ship passed the Panama Canal for the first time.